 The Naval officer’s spying career began in 1967, when he was based at a large US Naval Station in Norfolk, Virginia.

-RAF photos of a Soviet spy trawler in 1968: there are now concerns that national hostilities have moved into the digital age He went to the Soviet Embassy in Washington and volunteered to hand over secret coded material on a regular basis, according to court documents.
+He went to the Soviet Embassy in Washington and volunteered to hand over secret coded material on a regular basis, according to court documents.

 Working as a cryptologist, Walker used his high-level security clearance to provide Navy codes, ship locations, and other sensitive data in exchange for money.